OCLD Interview Questions with Answers

 22. COMBO MEAL: It is a combination of snacks and beverages, snacks and salad or snacks, and sweets, mainly to promote sales.

-23. INDIAN BREAD: It refers to Indian wheat products, such as Roti, Naan, Paratha, Chapati, and so on.
+23. INDIAN BREAD: It refers to Indian wheat products, such as roti, naan, paratha, chapati, and so on.

-24. IN-ROOM FACILITIES:- These are the facilities available in the hotel rooms other than basic amenities.
+24. IN-ROOM FACILITIES: These are the facilities available in the hotel rooms other than basic amenities.

-25. DRAMBUIE: Honey flavor liqueur.
+25. DRAMBUIE: honey-flavored liqueur.

-26. COINTREAU: Orange flavor liqueur.
+26. COINTREAU: orange-flavored liqueur.

-27. SPIRIT: Distilled alcoholic beverage.
+27. SPIRIT: distilled alcoholic beverage.

 28. ALCOHOLIC WASH: It is a fermented liquid used in distillation.